Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Evolution of Sub-Neptunes

 \subsection{Example Models: GJ1214 b, K2-18 b, TOI-270 d, \& TOI-1801 b}

-In this Section, we aim to demonstrate the interior evolution of four exoplanets: GJ 1214 b \citep{Charbonneau2009}, K2-18 b \citep{Monet2015}, TOI-270 d \citep{VanEylen2021}, and TOI-1801 b \citep{Mallorquin2023}.
-The reader should note that these models are not ``fits,'' but rather demonstrations that inefficient mantle cooling alone are sufficient to explain the observed radii and densities of these sub-Neptunes at their observed ages.
-Since the cooling of the mantle dominates the thermal evolution, we forego inhomogeneous evolution (demonstrated in Sections~\ref{subsec:stratification} and \ref{subsec:miscibility}).
-Due to the unknowns surrounding inhomogeneous evolution, even for the Solar System gas giants \citep{Vazan2018, Tejada2025, Sur2025a}, we refrain here from proposing inhomogeneous evolution models for specific sub-Neptune exoplanet observations.
+In this Section, we aim to demonstrate that inefficient mantle cooling with hot starts and small envelopes is sufficient to explain the mean densities of sub-Neptune exoplanets currently hypothesized to be water worlds.
+We explore the interior evolution of four exoplanets: GJ 1214 b \citep{Charbonneau2009}, K2-18 b \citep{Monet2015}, TOI-270 d \citep{VanEylen2021}, and TOI-1801 b \citep{Mallorquin2023}.\footnote{The reader should note that these models are not ``fits,'' but rather demonstrations.} Since the cooling of the mantle dominates the thermal evolution, we forego inhomogeneous evolution (demonstrated in Sections~\ref{subsec:stratification} and \ref{subsec:miscibility}).
+Given the uncertainties surrounding inhomogeneous evolution, even for the Solar System gas giants \citep{Vazan2018, Tejada2025, Sur2025a}, we refrain from proposing inhomogeneous evolution models for specific sub-Neptune exoplanet observations.
 As such, we proceed with the assumptions made in Section~\ref{subsec:entropy}, where only the EMB limits the rate of cooling of the mantle and core.
-More detailed calculations of these sub-Neptunes will be the subject of future work.
+More detailed calculations of these sub-Neptunes will be presented in future work.
 The mass, radius, equilibrium temperature, age, and mean density measurements of each exoplanet are tabulated in Table~\ref{tab:subneps}.
 These exoplanets were chosen to cover a wide range of ages.
 Based on stellar spot detections, GJ 1214 is estimated to be between 6 and 10 Gyrs old \citep{Mallonn2018}, K2-18's gyrochronology estimates place it at $2.4 \pm 0.4$ Gyrs old \citep{Guinan2019}, and kinematic analysis of TOI-1801 places its age between 600 and 800 Myrs \citep{Mallorquin2023}.
 The age of TOI-270 is currently unconstrained, so we use a wide age range of 1-10 Gyr to calibrate its evolution model.